An independent research group at the Max Planck Institute for Psycholinguistics and the Donders Institute for Brain, Cognition and Behaviour.

 Language and Computation in Neural Systems

-To read more about our research, check out our research and publication pages.
+To read more about our research, check out our research, projects and publication pages.